Past and Current Projects

 Johns Hopkins University (Post-Pandemic Recovery Project)

-Jim is signing on with a team from Johns Hopkins University to explore best ways to establish metrics for post-pandemic recovery among the most disadvantaged survivors of the current COVID-19 pandemic to help guide local decision makers to know that coordinated efforts to guide recovery are working for the hardest-hit communities and individuals.
+Jim joined a team from Johns Hopkins University to explore best ways to establish metrics for post-pandemic recovery among the most disadvantaged survivors of the current COVID-19 pandemic to help guide local decision makers to know that coordinated efforts to guide recovery are working for the hardest-hit communities and individuals.
 This project was completed in the spring of 2023.

 Past Projects